Justinkxc/Am-I-going-to-finish-writing-my-thesis/README.md

-# Am I going to be finish writing my thesis?
+# Am I going to finish writing my thesis?

  Getting some practice in between thesis writing.